denisw160/CoffeeMonitor/coffeesensor/readme.md

 ## CoffeeSensor

 This module starts the monitoring of the sensors (GPIO) and transmits the values to the MQTT broker.
-This module is written in Python.
+This module is written in Python 2.x.
+For the connection to the mqtt broker the python lib from paho.mqtt is used.

 The connection of the hardware (sensors) can be found in the main folder under doc.